annarochav/annarochav/README.md

 <h1 align="center">Hi 👋, I'm Anna</h1>
-<h3 align="center">I am a Certified Data Analyst with a strong foundation in key data analysis and visualization technologies, as well as experience building end-to-end data solutions.
+<h3 align="center">I am a certified Data Analyst with a strong foundation in key data analysis and visualization technologies, as well as experience building end-to-end data solutions.
 I can handle a wide range of data-related tasks, from data extraction and cleaning to building interactive visualizations and dashboards.</h3>

 📫 Reach me here! ----> **annarochave@gmail.com**